 How will my AP and IB credit count towards my degree in the Chemical and Biological Engineering Department?

-Our department equivalency table within our Help Guide shows exactly how your credit counts toward your degree in our program depending on the scores you receive on Advanced Placement and International Baccalaureate exams.
+Our department equivalency table within our Advising Guide shows exactly how your credit counts toward your degree in our program depending on the scores you receive on Advanced Placement and International Baccalaureate exams.

 I’d like to transfer into the Chemical and Biological Engineering Department.
 How do I go about this?